OpenAgricultureFoundation/openag-electrical/prj/pfc-edu/v4.0/README.md

-# OpenAg Body
-Files here cna

-*WORK IN PROGRESS*

 ## Electrical Design
 ### Setup
 - Files here can be delivered to a contract manufacturer for PCB production.
+BOM, Gerber files, PCB schematic, and PCB board (Eagle) files are contained in this repo.